What is the quick answer?

 "For taxes, that's why I do the 50/50 split.
 The first 50% goes to the managers, but they also pay for the editors.
 I get to pay for the taxes.
 It ends up actually working out pretty evenly."

 The practical advice: consult a tax professional before setting this up.
 State-level LLC requirements vary, and the optimal structure depends on your specific situation.
-But the principle is universal — isolate your revenue streams so that one failure can't cascade into total loss.
+The principle is risk separation and clean records, not trying to create duplicate accounts or route around enforcement.

 Action checklist